 Growing them at home is every gardener’s dream.

-How to Grow Brahma Kamal & Care for it?
+- How to Grow Brahma Kamal

 This plant has a strong religious background attached to it, as it is believed to be the same plant that God Brahma is seen holding in his hand.

-Brahma Kamal Flowering/Blooming Season
+Brahma Kamal Flowering Season/Time

-The flowers only bloom during the night time emitting a strong fragrance, to attract its pollinators which are bats and moths.
+The flowers only bloom during the night time emitting a strong fragrance, to attract pollinators which are bats and moths.

 One flower only lasts for one night.